Uniswap/docs/docs/sdk/web3-react/guides/01-connect-wallets.md

 https://github.com/Uniswap/examples/blob/856dbb002e7f38120554ef226f4309c96ce6ea79/web3-react/src/libs/components/Web3ContextProvider.tsx#L10-L16
 ```

 Note that we map our list of [`Connections`](https://github.com/Uniswap/examples/blob/856dbb002e7f38120554ef226f4309c96ce6ea79/web3-react/src/libs/connections.ts#L10) to a tuple of the connector and hooks of the connection.
-The third member of a Connection is the [type of Connection](https://github.com/Uniswap/examples/blob/06980acc8f6d484b719d2c60f5bfe9d766cb95d6/web3-react/src/libs/connections.ts#L16) being established, which we will later use to keep track of the actively connected wallet.
+The third member of a Connection refers to the [type](https://github.com/Uniswap/examples/blob/06980acc8f6d484b719d2c60f5bfe9d766cb95d6/web3-react/src/libs/connections.ts#L16) of Connection being established, which we will later use to keep track of the actively connected wallet.

 Finally, having created the `Web3ContextProvider` component, we can navigate to our [index file](https://github.com/Uniswap/examples/blob/feat/web3-react/web3-react/src/index.tsx) and wrap the whole application with it: